You need this Kindergarten DIY number line.

 Here is a simple way to introduce, and play with, a number line at home!
+This Kindergarten DIY number line is hands-on and uses something we all own and use. – shoes!

 If we begin learning math concepts by moving our bodies, we are more like to remember.
 No worksheets here!